xrsl/cvx/README.md

 # cvx

-CLI tool for tracking job applications.
-Uses AI to extract job details and GitHub Issues + Projects for tracking.
+**Stop copying job descriptions into spreadsheets.** cvx uses AI to extract job details from any URL, tracks applications in GitHub Issues + Projects, and helps you tailor your CV and cover letter using LaTeX—all from the terminal.

+**Why cvx?** Job hunting is tedious.
+You find a posting, copy details, track it somewhere, customize your resume, write a cover letter... cvx automates the boring parts so you can focus on what matters: landing the interview.

 ## Install